Court reviews gun-carry restrictions under health order in New Mexico, as states explore options

-ALBUQUERQUE, N.M. — (AP) — Restrictions on carrying guns in public that are tied to an emergency public health order are going under the legal microscope Tuesday in New Mexico, where the Democratic governor is testing the boundaries of her authority and constitutional law in response to violent crime in the state’s largest metro area.
+ALBUQUERQUE, N.M. — (AP) — An effort to suspend gun-carry rights in public parks, playgrounds and other areas where children are often present went under the legal microscope Tuesday in a federal court in New Mexico, where the Democratic governor is testing the boundaries of her authority and constitutional law in response to violent crime in the state’s largest metro area.

+Gun rights advocates urged a federal judge to extend his September decision blocking all temporary gun restrictions by Gov. Michelle Lujan Grisham, arguing that even a new, scaled-back version of the public health measure would deprive Albuquerque-area residents of constitutional rights to carry a gun in public for self-defense under the 2nd Amendment.

+U.S. District Judge David Urias said he won't rule until next week on a new request to block the order, allowing more time for written brief and deliberations.
+Enforcement of the temporary restrictions at public parks is on hold with little or no way to determine whether people still are carrying guns there.
+Urias has not blocked new provisions that explicitly suspend gun-carry rights at playgrounds.

 The standoff is one of many in the wake of the U.S. Supreme Court decision last year expanding gun rights, as leaders in politically liberal-leaning states explore new avenues for restrictions.